-China and the United States have are having major vinyl ester resin producing capacities across the globe.
+China and the United States have major vinyl ester resin producing capacities across the globe.
 Further, more capacities are expected to be commissioned in the Asia Pacific region to meet the ongoing global demand.
 AOC Resins, INEOS Composites, Swancor Holding, Showa Denko are leading global suppliers of vinyl ester resin with a broad range of product portfolios.
-Some of the major players are focusing on expanding their existing capacities and on mergers & acquisitions to grab a significant.surge players
+Some of the major players are focusing on expanding their existing capacities and on mergers & acquisitions to grab a substantial share in the market.
+Such as, in 2019, INEOS, one of the leading players completed the acquisition of composite business of Ashland Composites.